 This report will take a look at the cost of sending money overseas this week and factors that could affect your currency transfer, focusing on:

-It is important that if you have a currency requirement to stay in contact with your account manager.
-If you have any questions on how these or any other release may affect your transfers, feel free to call on FREEPHONE 0800 328 5884 or send me an email to firstname.lastname@example.org.
+If you have any questions on how these or any other release may affect your transfers, feel free to call on FREEPHONE 0800 328 5884 or send me an email to email@example.com.

 As always, I got an excellent rate.
 Tom is always helpful and the whole process is extremely quick, efficient and simple.

 Tom helped us so much explained every thing and got us a better rate to buy our home in Spain, when we had to pay for furniture went back again and he sorted a rate out for me.

 Brilliant service, genuine advice and rapid transfer of money to our French bank account.
 Tom Holian seems like a friend although we’ve never met!